mfrees/ParaBank/README.md

 **ParaBank:**
 Automation framework for a web based banking application.
+ParaBank is a website which has been set up for testing purposes.

 **Motivation:**
 My reasons for creating the project are for learning and improving my Selenium automation skills.